 Section 4.6.3.1 assesses the emergence of the climate response to mitigation, which is reflected by the difference between high- and low-emission scenarios.
 Section 4.6.3.2 then assesses the climate response to mitigation through CDR options, usually assumed against the background of some emission scenario; note that the CDR options themselves are assessed in Chapter 5 (Section 5.6.2).
 Section 4.6.3.3 assesses the climate system response to SRM options.
 The biogeochemical implications of CDR and SRM are assessed in Chapter 5 (Sections 5.6.2 and 5.6.3, respectively).
 The importance of CDR for reaching net zero or negative CO2 emissions in mitigation pathways is assessed in the AR6 WGIII report (Chapters 3, 4, 6, 7 and 12).
 The risks for and impacts on human and natural systems due to SRM are assessed in the AR6 WGII report (Chapter 16), and the international governance issues related to SRM and CDR are assessed in the AR6 WGIII report (Chapter 14).

-Emergence of the climate response to mitigation
+Emergence of the Climate Response to Mitigation